tayjenk/algo-practice/README.md

 - Decrypt String from Alphabet to Integer Mapping
 - Check If N and Its Double Exist
 - Move Zeros
+- Best Time to Buy and Sell Stock II
 > Hash Table
 - Happy Number
 > Linked Lists